The Wastewater Treatment Process

 The wastewater travels through the large main sewer system underground to the wastewater treatment plant.
 As it reaches the plant, the water will be screened to remove any large items or debris from the sewage.

-2. Preliminary Treatment
+2. Preliminary Wastewater Treatment

 At this stage, the sewage is forced through the grit chamber.
 Water makes its way from large screens to small screens, removing objects as small as a match.